Document Type : Research Paper - Agronomy

 Results and Discussion

-As anticipated, the reduction in water availability under the low irrigation regime led to a significant decrease in seed yield components across both genotypes.
-Results indicated that for the two primary traits determining sesame seed yield—the number of capsules per plant and the number of seeds per capsule—line number 7 outperformed Dashtestan 2 under full irrigation and was less affected by reduced irrigation or earlier irrigation termination.
-Conversely, Dashtestan 2 had a superior thousand-seed weight.
-Overall, line number 7 showed a higher average yield than Dashtestan 2 across irrigation treatments, and did not require irrigation beyond the early capsule- formation stage to reach maximum seed yield, leading to water saving of at least 600 cubic metres per hectare without significant yield reduction.
-While the maximum irrigation water productivity was similar for both genotypes, Dashtestan 2’s efficiency gains were due to lower water use rather than increased yield, whereas line number 7 achieved both water savings and satisfactory yield (733 kg per hectare) with early irrigation cut-off during capsule setting.
-Although Dashtestan 2 exhibited up to 1.5% higher seed oil content, line number 7 yielded up to 24% more oil yield than Dashtestan 2.
+As anticipated, reduced water availability under the low irrigation regime significantly decreased seed yield components in both genotypes.
+However, line 7 outperformed Dashtestan 2 in key yield traits, including the number of capsules per plant and seeds per capsule, particularly under full irrigation, while showing greater resilience to reduced irrigation and earlier irrigation termination.
+Conversely, Dashtestan 2 exhibited a higher thousand-seed weight.
+Line 7 showed higher average seed yield across irrigation treatments, and did not require irrigation beyond the early capsule formation to reach its maximum yield, enabling a water saving of at least 600 m 3ha-1 without significant yield reduction.
+While both genotypes exhibited similar maximum irrigation water productivity, Dashtestan 2’s efficiency gains resulted from lower water use, whereas line 7 combined water savings with a satisfactory yield (733 kg ha-1) when irrigation was cut-off at the capsule-formation stage.
+Although Dashtestan 2 exhibited a slightly higher seed oil content (up to 1.5%), line 7 produced up to 24% more oil yield.

 Conclusion

-In conclusion, replacing older sesame cultivars with new lines alongside optimal irrigation management can increase water productivity, reduce water consumption, and prevent yield losses.
+Replacing older sesame cultivars with improved lines, combined with optimized irrigation management, can enhance water productivity, reduce water consumption, and minimize yield losses.

 Keywords